recursosdisenoes/recursos-diseno-es/Herramientas de mapeado/Canvas/Lean UX Canvas.md

 ## Qué es
 It’s a facilitation tool for cross-functional teams designed to create a **customer-centric conversation** about the work the team is doing.
 The goal was to help the team focus on “why” they’re doing the current work.

-It provides an **initial recipe** for teams to follow in the early stages of [[Agile]] adoption.
+It provides an **initial recipe** for teams to follow in the early stages of [[Agilismo (agile)]] adoption.
 It’s a kind of “insurance policy” to ensure learning takes place in every [[Sprint]].
 It exposes the gaps in the team’s understanding of a) the problem they’re solving, b) who they’re solving it for and c) why they believe their solutions will work.

 >It’s a first step in the shift of the conversation from outputs to outcomes.